MicrosoftDocs/learn/learn-pr/azure-devops/provision-database-azure-pipelines/includes/4-set-up-environment.md

     ![Azure DevOps showing the Boards menu](../../shared/media/azure-devops-boards-menu.png)

-1. From the **Connect the web app to a database** work item, click the down arrow at the bottom of the card.
+1. From the *Provision a database in each environment* work item, click the down arrow at the bottom of the card.
 Then assign the work item to yourself.

     ![Assigning the work item to yourself](../../shared/media/azure-boards-down-chevron.png)
 1. Move the work item from the **To Do** to the **Doing** column.